eobanb/billtrack/README.md

 ## Getting started

 To get started, first install and activate the WP plugin (ipm-billtrack / 'BillTrack backend').
 On activation, the custom post type 'billupdates' will be generated.
+If the post type already exists as a flat post type, it will be converted to a hierarchical post type.
 Start by creating a new bill post with a title, description in the post body, and two custom fields ('bill_number' and 'bill_topic').
 Then, create a few child posts of the bill post to create updates, with a title, description, and tags.

 Next, add the file page-billtrack.php to your WP theme, and create a Page called 'Billtrack'.